About Us

 enseignantes retraitées de l'Ontario.
 The purpose of our organization is

-to provide fellowship, friendship and support to retired women teachers.
+to provide fellowship, friendship and support to retired women

-Our organization has about 6000 members organized into 52 local branches
+Our organization has about 4000 members

 throughout Ontario.
 Each branch develops programs and activities that